tofuman0/SBOL-Server/README.md

 PORT=47701
 SIDE=0
 ```
 It doesn't matter what is in the square brakets so you are free to enter whatever you like there.
-By default SERVER01 and SERVER02 are used.
+By default SERVER01 and SERVER02 are used.<br/>
-TYPE appears to exclude the server from connections when set to anything other than 0
+TYPE appears to exclude the server from connections when set to anything other than 0<br/>
-ADDR is the battle server IP address
+ADDR is the battle server IP address<br/>
-PORT is the battle server port
+PORT is the battle server port<br/>
-SIDE is unclear what this does but is set to 0 in the default file.
+SIDE is unclear what this does but is set to 0 in the default file.<br/>